 Fruit tree pruning: when & how?

-There’s little more rewarding than growing your own fruit, and with many fruit tree varieties on the market, you could be harvesting all year round.
-It’s important to maintain your trees so that they’re both healthy and fruitful, and pruning is one of the best ways to do this.
+Growing your own fruit is incredibly rewarding.
+With many fruit tree varieties available on the market today, you could be harvesting fresh produce all year round.
+But it's important to maintain your trees so they're both healthy and fruitful.
+Tree pruning is one of the best ways to do this.

-Pruning fruit trees is a great way to balance their growth and the amount of fruit you’re able to harvest, meaning you’ll get great results for years to come.
-It’s also an efficient way to help the roots grow stronger which means the tree will be able to withstand extreme weathers easier.
-Let’s find out when to prune fruit trees and how’s best to do so.
+Pruning is a simple, practical job that helps to balance a tree's growth with the amount of fruit you're able to harvest.
+This means you'll get great results for years to come.
+It's also an efficient way to help the roots grow stronger.
+A strong root system means the tree will be able to withstand extreme weather much easier.
+We're going to look at the different types of trees and the best ways to care for them.
+So, keep reading to find out when to prune fruit trees and the best techniques to use.

 When do you prune fruit trees?

-In between your routine pruning, you can care for your trees by weeding, watering, and mowing around the area.
+In between your routine pruning, you can care for your trees in other simple ways.
+This involves keeping the surrounding soil healthy by weeding, watering, and mowing around the base of the tree, all of which stop other plants from stealing valuable nutrients and moisture.

 How do you prune apple trees?

-Hand pruners are a great tool for pruning apple trees as they’ll achieve precise and healthy cuts.
+Hand pruners are a great tool for this job as they’ll help you achieve precise and healthy cuts.

-You should be looking to remove 10% to 20% of the apple tree’s branches, but it’s important not to overdo it as you could potentially remove fruiting wood.
+- You should look to remove 10% to 20% of the apple tree's branches, but it's important not to overdo it.
+If you cut too much, you could potentially remove the fruiting wood.

 How do you prune a plum tree?

-Pruning shears are a good choice for pruning your plum tree, helping to remove any water shoots.
+Pruning shears are a good choice for pruning plum trees.
+They help you snip away any unwanted water shoots with ease.

-Much like apple tree pruning, you should only be removing 10% to 20% of the branches, avoiding over-pruning or removing any flowering buds.
+- Much like apple tree pruning, you should only remove 10% to 20% of the branches.

 How do you prune cherry trees?